jimmytrimble/Item-Inventory/README.md

 # Item-Inventory
 To start backend server, cd into item-inventory-backend and npm start.
-If an error is given, try npm installing react To start frontend, cd into item-inventory-frontend and npm staty as well.
+If an error is given, try 'npm install' To start frontend, cd into item-inventory-frontend and npm staty as well.
+If the same error is give, 'npm install'

 1) '/' route is Homepage with link to All Items in the inventory as well as a Login section